apache/superset/RELEASING/release-notes-2-0/README.md

 ## Developer Experience

-- Addition of a statsd guage metric for Slack and email notifications for increased visibility into errors around alerts / reports ([#20158](https://github.com/apache/superset/pull/20158))
+- Addition of a statsd gauge metric for Slack and email notifications for increased visibility into errors around alerts / reports ([#20158](https://github.com/apache/superset/pull/20158))

 - Helm chart now supports resource limits and requests for each component ([#20052](https://github.com/apache/superset/pull/20052))